imsrgadich/free-genai-bootcamp-2025/opea-comps/text-generation-interface/README.md

 To verify the microservice:

-You can set the following model parameters according to your actual needs, such as max_tokens, stream.
+You can set the following model parameters according to your actual needs, such as `max_tokens`, `stream`.

 The stream parameter determines the format of the data returned by the API.
-It will return text string with stream=false, return text stream flow with stream=true.
+It will return text string with `stream=false`, return text stream flow with `stream=true`.

  ```
  # stream mode